-No User ReviewsWrite a review

 Ford’s patented Switch & Go technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-The generator is rated for a noise of 76 dBA (less noisy than a vacuum cleaner).
-Its starting mechanisms include a conventional pull-start mechanism and a simple and elegant electric starter (battery included).
+At a noise rating of 76 dBA (less noisy than a dishwasher), this generator can be started via a simple traditional pull-start mechanism, or a simple and elegant electric starter (battery included).

 As for its running time, the FG7750PBE, along with its 6.6 gallons fuel capacity, can run for around 10.5 hours at 50% load with a full tank filled with gasoline (fuel consumption around 0.63 GPH).
 If propane is used, it can operate for around 8 hours (on a 20 lbs tank - propane consumption around 0.59 GPH).